QAGCodes/MeetUp/README.md

 - [x] Page for user to post invites
 - [x] User can post invites with their data being stored in the database
 - [x] Page for user to create/edit profile
+- [x] User is able to upload their own images
 - [x] Users can create/edit their profiles with the change reflecting in the database
 - [x] User can log out
 - [x] User can delete their account